wolfpack270/Writeups/35C3/writeup.md

 	Unfortunately this is one area that I wasn't really able to find a great answer for at the time.
 Googling for "php @unserialize" only turned up php's documenation with a 5 year old comment
 	![comment](images/unserial.png)
 	At the time I failed to recognize this for the hidden gem it is.
-Remember - we are trying to instantiate a class...and now we know that if that fails, php won't just die on us.
-It supresses the error and continues.
+Remember - we are trying to instantiate a class...and now we know that if that fails, the @ signals php to handle the error differently.
+In fact, after some testing you can figure out that it supresses the Exception completely so the code continues.

 	At this point you should start to wonder how this ties together with `__destruct` in the *B* class.
 I will leave it up to you to research this in-depth, but for a quick run down: Php defines several "[magic methods](https://www.tutorialdocs.com/article/16-php-magic-methods.html)" which will execute when certain conditions are met. `__construct` will execute when an object is created and `__destruct` will execute when it is deleted.
-In PHP an object will be deleted when there are no more references to the object.
+In PHP an object will be deleted when there are no more references to the object which you can find in the [documentation](http://php.net/manual/en/language.oop5.decon.php).

 3. The challenge prompt mentions that php is "exceptional."
 What does that have to do with the `throw new Exception` on line 16